VaidikV/Resume-Sorting-App/README.md

 # Resume-Sorting-App
-Resume sorting application made entirely using Python and tkinter library.
+A a versatile resume sorting application made using Python and tkinter GUI that leverages natural language processing (NLP) techniques to efficiently categorize resumes based on their domains.

 ## Made By:
 - Vaidik Vadhavana